You can listen to the podcast and read the show notes here

 The thing I love about all conferences is the fact that when I go to them, I always bring something back very valuable.
 I have ran into prospective clients, I've gotten business from these conferences.
 It's been a really good thing.

-Michael Smith: What would you say to someone that says it’s a really long way to travel to Houston, Texas?
+Michaela Light: What would you say to someone that says it's a really long way to travel to Houston, Texas?

 George Murphy: I would say, “Don't worry about that, just get on the car, the plane, the train, the bus.
 Whatever you need to do, come on down.”
 If you're in the north east, you definitely need to go, you had all that snow up there.
 You'll have a great time, you'll improve your lot as a developer.
 You can not walk away from these conferences and not enrich yourself.

-Michael Smith: Great.
+Michaela Light: Great.
 I hope your talk goes wonderfully George.

 George Murphy: Thank you Michael.

-Michael Smith: Thank you for being on the show today.
+Michaela Light: Thank you for being on the show today.

 George Murphy: It was my pleasure.